 Definition

 What is API testing?
+Everything you need to know

-API testing is a type of software testing that analyzes an application program interface (API) to verify that it fulfills its expected functionality, security, performance and reliability.
+API testing is a type of software testing that analyzes an application programming interface (API) to verify that it fulfills its expected functionality, security, performance and reliability.
 The tests are performed either directly on the API or as part of integration testing.

 An API is code that enables the communication exchange of data between two software programs.
 An application typically consists of multiple layers, including an API layer.
-API layers focus on the business logic in applications, defining requests such as how to make them and the data formats used.
+API layers focus on the business logic in applications, defining requests such as how to create them and the data formats used.

-API testing is frequently automated and used by DevOps, quality assurance and development teams for continuous testing practices.
+API testing is frequently automated and used by DevOps, quality assurance and development and testing teams for continuous testing practices.
 API testing is generally performed by using software to send calls to API endpoints to validate the system's response.

 How to approach API testing